bakdata/quick/docs/docs/roadmap.md

     * make a range exclusively on keys
     * make a range query with a composite key
     * make a range using DateTime
-* Simplifying the `@topic` directive - using additional directives with smaller responsibilities instead
-* Redefining topic semantics
-* Improving Gateway Performance (using JSON instead of generic types)

 ### Further ideas

 * A possibility to deploy a mirror without creating a topic
 * Extending `Mutation` possibilities, for example, to ingest an array of values
 * Providing a `between` semantics for having a range open on two fields
+* Simplifying the `@topic` directive
+* Redefining topic semantics
+* Improving Gateway Performance (using JSON instead of generic types)

 ## Completed releases